 How To Select the Right ERP System for Your Manufacturing Enterprise

 When selected carefully, the right enterprise resource planning (ERP) system has the potential to transform a business for revolutionary growth.
 ERP software is designed to offer a single unified platform that brings together every key function of a manufacturing or distribution business.
-From management accounting to inventory control to customer relations to human resources, ERP integrates many of the most important and complex business functions into a single system and allows management and employees alike to view critical data and perform crucial functions through a single platform.
+From materials management to inventory control to customer relations to human resources, ERP integrates many of the most important and complex business functions into a single system and allows management and employees alike to view critical data and perform crucial functions through a single platform.